NA-MIC/ProjectWeek/PW32_2019_London_Canada/Projects/slicerHands/README.md

 1. Make module adpatable to width and length of digits

 ## Progress and Next Steps
+1. Transforms representing joints are streamed into 3D Slicer
+1. On connecting sphere models are generated and paired with appropriate transforms

+Future work:
+1. Positions cylinders according to joints
+1. Stream in finger dimensions and have model sizes adapt to user
+1. Check update rate when calibrated into the VIVE
 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations